Leveling Up: Career Advancement for Software Developers

 - It's just not worth the negative exposure to push the limits of coder hygiene and style at work.
 Have good showering and personal grooming habits.
 Men, shave or keep your facial hair neatly trimmed.
 If you are expected to wear business casual, wear actual business casual.
 If you are unsure about a specific item of clothing, ask a salesman or colleague.
 There's a good chance you aren't wearing real dress slacks (as opposed to khakis).
 If all the managers are wearing real business casual slacks, you should be, too.
 You probably need to get help selecting the right shoes as well.
 Those Doc Martens don't count.

-- Note that I can count at least four guys on this list of famous programmers who are clearly clueless about appearance.
+- Note that I can count at least four people on this list of famous programmers who are clearly clueless about appearance.
 Your own mileage will vary, but since you didn't invent Unix or C, don't push your luck.

 - Be client-facing.